Consteel/manual/docs/manual/1_0_general-description/1_1_installing-and-running-the-software.md

 <!-- wp:paragraph -->

-ConSteel can be started with hardware key protection for a purchased copy or using an online protection.
+Consteel can be started with hardware key protection for a purchased copy or using an online protection.
 Currently, the online license is only available for students, teachers, or trial users for free through a registered Consteel user account.
-See the link below for details on how to apply for a license: https://consteelsoftware.com/how-licensing-works
+See the link below for details on how to apply for a license: https://Consteelsoftware.com/how-licensing-works

 <!-- /wp:paragraph -->